 There may be local help and support available in your community, including local walking groups, leisure centres and community groups.

-If you would like to develop healthier eating habits and be more active, you may find the following links useful:
+If you would like to develop healthier eating habits and be more active, you may also find the following links useful:

 For NHS approved apps please visit our Health Apps page.